pmpinto/jekyll-mero/README.md

 ### Markdown parsing

 Now let's talk about the options you have while writing your posts in markdown.
-First of all consider using `kramdown` as your markdown parser so you have similar behaviour.
+First of all consider using `kramdown` as your markdown parser so you have a similar behaviour.
 It should be the default parser, but you can also specificaly state that in your `_config.yml` like this:

 ```yml
 markdown: kramdown